U.S., 10 others, bemoan failure of U.N. Security Council to condemn N.Korea launches | Headlines

 The United States and 10 other countries on Monday bemoaned the failure of the United Nations Security Council to condemn repeated missile launches this year by North Korea, saying this eroded the credibility both of the council and the global non- proliferation regime.

-"We stand ready to collaborate and determine a mutually agreeable approach with other council members to address the DPRK is provocations," she said.
+"We stand ready to collaborate and determine a mutually agreeable approach with other council members to address the DPRK's provocations," she said.
 The United States was joined in the statement by Albania, Australia, Brazil, France, Ireland, Japan, New Zealand, Norway, the Republic of Korea, and Britain.

 Neither Russia nor China, which is North Korea's main ally, endorsed the statement.
-The United Arab Emirates did not endorse the statement even though it backed a similar joint statement last month.
+The United Arab Emirates did not join the countries in issuing the statement, although it backed a similar joint statement last month.

+A spokesman for the UAE mission to the United Nations said this was because it was the Security Council president this month.
+"We did not join this month because we are respecting the neutrality and impartiality of the office of the President," Shahad Matar said.
+"Following our Presidency, we will return to joining statements and stakeouts with other Council Members whenever they are in line with our national position."

 China has said repeatedly that the key to solving the issue of North Korea's ballistic missile and nuclear programs is in the hands of Washington, which should show "more sincerity and flexibility" if it wants a breakthrough.
 Regional military authorities reported the launch of a ballistic missile by North Korea on Saturday, the second by the nuclear-armed country in a week.
 North Korea on Sunday called it "another important" test for reconnaissance satellite systems.